PiumleeA/PiumleeA.github.io/README.md

 <img src="photo.jpg" alt="Profile Photo" width="200" style="border-radius: 50%;">

 ## About Me
-I am a dedicated undergraduate student currently pursuing a BSc (Hons) in Biotechnology.
-Driven by a curiosity for the molecular workings of life, I am focused on building a strong foundation in laboratory techniques and research methodologies.I am currently learning about core subjects in biotechnology such as microbiology, biochemistry and ecology.
-I am passionate about applying scientific knowledge to solve real-world problems and am eager to gain practical experience in the industry to further develop my professional skills
+I am a motivated Biotechnology undergraduate with a passion for discovery and experimentation.
+My studies are centered around the core pillars of Life Sciences, including Microbiology and Chemistry, where I explore the chemical basis of biological systems.
+A significant part of my training takes place in the laboratory, where I am honing my skills in conducting complex experiments, analyzing results, and maintaining strict safety protocols.
+Complementing my wet-lab expertise, I am developing proficiency in Information Technology to enhance my ability to document research, analyze data, and present scientific findings effectively.

 ## Educational Qualifications
 * **Higher Education:**